taylorflatt/bash-scripts/README.md

 -d:   The remote storage location of the files specified with the -s parameter.<br />
 -t:   (Optional) Includes a date in the resulting filename (if single file) or directory.

+###Examples
+`./backup.sh -s /opt/myProgram/data -d /mnt/share/myBackup/myProgram` <br />
-Run a backup of the /opt/myProgram/data folder saving it in the /mnt/share/myBackup/myProgram <br />
+**Explanation:** Run a backup of the /opt/myProgram/data folder saving it in the /mnt/share/myBackup/myProgram <br />

-**Example**: `./backup.sh -s /opt/myProgram/data -d /mnt/share/myBackup/myProgram`
+`./backup.sh -d /mnt/share/myBackup/myProgram -t -s /opt/myProgram/data` <br />

-Run a backup of the same folder and save it in the same location as above but time stamp the directory. <br />
+**Explanation:** Run a backup of the same folder and save it in the same location as above but time stamp the directory. <br />

-**Example**: `./backup.sh -d /mnt/share/myBackup/myProgram -t -s /opt/myProgram/data`
+###Notes
+- If using the -t parameter on a directory, only the root directory will be given the timestamp.
+The files contained within will not contain the timestamp.

 # [Prune Script](https://github.com/taylorflatt/bash-scripts/blob/master/prune.sh)
 A prune script which removes files in a directory older than a set number of days prior.